Aquas: Enhancing Domain Specialization through Holistic Hardware-Software Co-Optimization based on MLIR: Preliminaries

-MLIR~\cite{lattner_mlir_2021} is a modular compiler infrastructure for defining intermediate representations at different abstractions and constructing analysis and transformations for optimizations at the appropriate abstractions.
-Built on top of MLIR, CIRCT~\cite{eldridge_mlir_2021} provides \textit{dialects} specified for hardware design.
-Hardware synthesis is a process of lowering high-level abstractions into low-level designs, and MLIR's multi-level ecosystem provides affinitive support.
-High-level synthesis (HLS) frameworks HECTOR~\cite{xu_hector_2022} and Dynamatic~\cite{josipovic_dynamatic_2025}, as well as ASIP synthesis framework Longnail~\cite{oppermann_longnail_2024}, are built with MLIR.
-Given ASIP customization's requirements for combining hardware synthesis and compiler support, MLIR demonstrates exceptional adaptability in building a holistic toolchain.
+MLIR~\cite{lattner_mlir_2021} provides a powerful solution for optimizing this hardware interface problem.
+It is a modular compiler infrastructure that allows defining intermediate representations at various levels of abstraction and constructing analyses and transformations for optimizations at the appropriate levels.
+MLIR can also further handle hardware synthesis tasks.
+CIRCT~\cite{eldridge_mlir_2021}, built on top of MLIR, provides concrete support for this.
+Moreover, HLS frameworks HECTOR ~\cite{xu_hector_2022}, ScaleHLS~\cite{ye_scalehls_2022}, and Dynamatic~\cite{josipovic_dynamatic_2025}, and ASIP synthesis framework Longnail ~\cite{oppermann_longnail_2024}, are also built with MLIR.

-An \egraph~\cite{zhang_better_2023} maintains a congruence-closed equivalence relation over expression nodes, inducing a partition into equivalence classes (\emph{e-classes}) and enabling non-destructive rewriting and cost-based extraction~\cite{cai_smoothe_2025, yin_e-boost_2025}.
-An \emph{e-node} is a function symbol applied to child identifiers, where each identifier denotes a child e-class.
-An \emph{e-class} is the equivalence class of e-nodes under that relation, storing all members currently known to be semantically identical.
-The basic \egraph operations include \textit{e-matching} that finds the given pattern in an \egraph, \textit{union} that manipulates \textit{e-classes}, and \textit{extraction} that finds the best expression from the \egraph.
-In step \cTwo\xspace of \autoref{fig:compiler_e2e}, the dotted boxes represent e-classes, which group e-nodes that are considered equivalent.
-Though recent efforts~\cite{zayed_dialegg_2025,merckx_eqsat_2025} have explored integrating \egraphs with MLIR, they remain fundamentally segmented, where MLIR transforms are still applied in a destructive manner.
-We need a new integration mechanism to tightly couple MLIR and \egraph to expose all opportunities of ISAX offloading.
+MLIR's rich expressiveness allows ISAX to encompass various access patterns and control flows beyond simple dataflow.
+However, this increased design complexity also poses a new challenge for software compilers: \textit{Compilers need to robustly analyze these complex access patterns and control flows to discover as many ISAX offloading opportunities as possible to fully leverage the performance gains}.
+Fortunately, MLIR is also a strong infrastructure for compilers, with layers of abstraction that allow us to handle both hardware and software at the same level, helping to solve this challenge.